The Lost Colony (play): Notable alumni and artistic staff

-In addition to Andy Griffith, other notable alumni who got their stage legs at Waterside Theatre include Leon Rippy, Chris Elliott, Eileen Fulton, Terrence Mann, Ira David Wood III, Carl Kasell and R. G. Armstrong.
+Other notable alumni who got their stage legs at Waterside Theatre include Leon Rippy, Chris Elliott, Eileen Fulton, Terrence Mann, Ira David Wood III, Carl Kasell and R. G. Armstrong.
 Ted Tally spent a summer in the production long before winning top Academy Award honors for his screenplay of Silence of the Lambs.
-His niece appeared in the 2008 production.

 2012 Tony Award winner Steve Kazee (Once: The Musical) played the leading role of John Borden in the 1990s.

 Academy Award and Tony Award-nominee Lynn Redgrave played the supporting role of Queen Elizabeth I for seven performances during the show's 2006 season.

 There are current artistic team members who started or nurtured their careers with The Lost Colony.
 This includes production designer William Ivey Long, winner of six Tony Awards for Best Costume Design.

-Lighting designer Joshua C. Allen began his career at The Lost Colony in 1991, and has since designed hundreds of productions, venues, and notable themed environments around the world, while receiving numerous awards from the Illuminating Engineering Society (IES).